The Promise of 5G and Foldable Phones To Streaming Companies

 Mobile share of global digital video plays has grown from 14% in 2013, to 62% in 2018.
 In short, audiences are consuming streaming video through mobile devices at a growing rate.

-5G and foldable phones will be the next force in driving those numbers even higher.
+The global 5G equipment market size will grow by USD 16.28 billion during 2019-2023.
+In fact, 5G and foldable phones will be the next force in driving those numbers even higher.
 5G promises to enhance the interactive experiences of those video streams.
 By doubling the size of the screen, foldable phones allow streaming companies to deliver the beautiful browser UI in a smartphone app.

 With new mediums for consuming live streams and new features to keep audiences engaged and coming back, new revenue streams are opened for streaming companies.
 The combination of 5G and foldable phones will empower OTT live streaming companies to deliver interactive advertising at a growing user base & increased value of ad-space (and the number of places ads can be placed).
 Traditional cable networks can also expand their content to these new forms of streaming and take advantage of the opportunities enabled by better speeds and more prominent interfaces.

 How Time To First Byte (TTFB) Impacts Your Site’s PerformanceNadia Benslimane - August 6, 2019

 How Time To First Byte (TTFB) Impacts Your Site's Performance Let's all agree that your website speed can be subject to many factors.
 While it's hard to…

 Medianova Recognized in Gartner’s 2019 Market Guide for CDN ServicesMujde Karakaya - August 1, 2019